ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Security and Compliance | Office 365 provides Security and Compliance tools which can be utilised to implement an organisation's Information Management Policy and to assist with information governance.
 Exchange Online Protection | Exchange Online protection is a cloud hosted email security service (Mail Gateway) that acts to filter spam and scan for viruses on email entering and leaving Exchange Online.
 Office 365 Advanced Threat Protection (ATP) | Office 365 ATP is a cloud-based mail threat protection service.
 The service provides protection against unknown malware and viruses through the use of robust zero-day protection and inclusion of features to safeguard an organisation from harmful links in real time.
-Microsoft Whiteboard | Microsoft Whiteboard is a digital whiteboard that facilitates collarboration between users.
+Microsoft Whiteboard | Microsoft Whiteboard is a digital whiteboard that facilitates collaboration between users.
 It has integrations with the Office 365 suite and physical endpoints such as the Microsoft Surface hub.
 Microsoft Forms | Microsoft Forms is a online survey and form tool.
 Microsoft Planner | Microsoft Planner is a planning application with integrations into other components of the Office 365 suite.